wangziqi2013/wangziqi2013.github.io/_posts/2019-08-02-crash-consistency-in-encrypted.markdown

 for cache lines updated during the transaction until the transaction commits, at which time the updated data will become the master copy.

+As an ISA extension, the paper suggests adding a "flush counter cache" instruction as a counterpart of the clflush which flushes data cache.
+At the end of the counter atomicity window, the programmer should issue both clflush and counter cache flush instructions in order to correctly persist both states to the NVM.